shekodn/File-Cabinet/README.md

 # Rails
-This is my Ruby on Rails repo with amazing apps
+This is an evernote app like made with ruby on rails